 However, if for some reason something bypassed our verification process and you’ve noticed it, please either report it by opening a support ticket or contacting us directly via e-mail at [email protected].

 It is said that "imitation is the sincerest form of flattery."
-As such, so many readers and authors have become indifferent to plagiarism.
-Even if you truly don’t mind it, you should still take a stand to protect your work, if only to tell the industry that plagiarism is not acceptable.
+As such, many readers and authors have become indifferent to plagiarism.
+Even if you truly don’t mind it, you should still take a stand to protect your work if only to tell the industry that plagiarism is not acceptable.
 In fact, we reject 10% of submitted content, with the main cause being plagiarism.
-Plagiarized content is content that is found to be mainly written by someone else who is falsely claiming to be the sole and original author or a work that is published without the permission of the original author.
+We define plagiarism as content that is mainly written by someone but then claimed to be written by a different person, falsely claiming to be the original author.
+Whether the intent behind that is pure or not, if it is done without the permission of the original author we won't stand for it.

 As an author, it is important to know your rights and the steps you can take in case something happens to your content.